breakstate/smile_platform_dev/README.md

 ## Technical_overview
 There is no separate dev or prod environment implemented at this time.
 In its current form it can be hosted on heroku (tested).
 - All CRUD functions can be found in src/usingDB/controllers.
+- The configuration file for connection the the database (heroku free tier) can be found in config.js and will have to be replace with your own config in the same format.
 - server.js is the entry point of our Express API.
 - package.json contains all of the depencies of the project.
 - Included is a "collection file" which can be imported into postman.
 It includes all of the functional endpoints of the API.
 These are named "SocialTechLocal.postman_collection.json" and "SocialTechLive.postman_collection.json" for when locally hosting and live hosting, respectively.
 The SocialTechLive url will need to be updated depending on your hosting choices (just open the .json and change all occurances of the url and you'll be fine).